geotools/geotools/docs/developer/procedures/supported.rst

 The developers guide lists a number of coding conventions, we would like to ensure you line up with the following for a consistent project.

-1. Coding Style        This is easy to check, load up the code formatting in eclipse and hit auto format.
+1. Coding Style: This is easy to check, load up the code formatting in eclipse and hit auto format.

 2. Do not return null.